 A violation of the Academic Integrity Policy will result in the removal of the student's option to withdraw from the class to avoid a failing grade.
-Franklin University administration may also place a hold on a student account during the investigation of a violation of academic integrity and/or retroactively change a grade due to the severity of the incident.
-If a student has withdrawn from the course prior to the official charge of academic dishonesty and are found in violation of the policy they are still subject to a sanction under this policy.
+Administration may also place a hold on a student account during the investigation of a violation of academic integrity and/or retroactively change a grade due to the severity of the incident.